 Trauma is the leading cause of morbidity and mortality amongst the economically active and young population.
 Disability following trauma further adds to the socioeconomic burden of the society.

-Chairman, Singapore Trauma and Acute Care Conference 2023
+Chairman, Singapore Trauma and Acute Care Conference (STACC) 2023

 03 May, 2016

 S’pore hospitals provide psychological support in aftermath of falls, road accidents

 29 March, 2013

 WHEN a person shows up at Tan Tock Seng Hospital’s (TTSH) emergency department with life-threatening injuries, he goes straight to its “trauma centre”.